d4rkc0d3r/d4rkAvatarOptimizer/README.md

 After that you can add and update the optimizer like any other packages in your VCC projects.

+## Settings Recommendation
+* Your avatar is over 150k triangles or a lot of materials
+  * Use the "Basic" preset
+  * Shader and NaNimation toggles should be avoided as merging too many meshes could cause performance regressions
+* Your avatar is under 150k triangles and a moderate amount of materials
+  * Use the "Shader Toggles" preset
+  * If your shaders are supported shaders like Poiyomi
+    * Disable NaNimation toggles
+    * Check if your avatar doesn't show anything unwanted with shaders blocked
+In game open the action menu (the round one) -> Options -> Avatar -> Fallback Shaders
+  * If anything in game looks off, fall back to the "Basic" preset

 ## Presets
 ### Basic
 This preset only uses optimizations that don't affect the behavior of the avatar.